ykessler/snappconfig/README.md

 (**NOTE:** Values you put under an "ENV" key will be accessible in your app via `ENV['MY_VAR']` instead of `CONFIG[:my_var]`.
 These values can't be nested.)

+##Security best practices

+You could easily put all your configuration into a single `application.yml` file.
+However, best practices dictate that protected values like **passwords and tokens should not be stored in source control.**

+###git-ignore

+An obvious option would be to git-ignore your config file.
+However, that sledgehammer approach comes with its own problems.

+###Multiple files and git-ignore

+###The _REQUIRED keyword

 ## How it works // Deploy it.